Amin-MAG/My-Notes/PostgreSQL.md

 ## Cursors

-You can create to cursor and open and close it in function.
-You can process the data row by row by fetching record and apply some changes or extracting your needed data.
+You can create a cursor, open it, and close it within a function.
+You can process the data row by row by fetching records and applying changes or extracting the data you need.

 This code is based on `nebula-clans/huddle-server` database.